CEGriffin/432-Final-Project/README.md

 - GM_Leaf_Number_Bolt: number of leaves on the plant at “bolt” growth stage

 - RGR1 - RGR4: Calculated by comparing the log rosette size from two different time periods.
-Rosette size was measured every two weeks over a two-day g period.
+Rosette size was measured every two weeks over a two-day period.
 The first census was on May 27-28, and the fourth was six weeks after.
 Relative growth rate 1 was calculated by comparing census 1 (May 27-28) and census 2 (June 11-12).

 **Data Manipulation**